 "Being an Emory Lawyer is not just a brand; it's caring about each other, being excellent, and making the world a better place."
-ALOKE CHAKRAVARTY 97L PARTNER, SNELL & WILMER; FORMER ASSISTANT US ATTORNEY IN THE ANTI-TERRORISM AND NATIONAL SECURITY UNIT, DISTRICT OF MASSACHUSETTS, AND LEAD PROSECUTOR IN THE BOSTON MARATHON BOMBING CASE An Emory Lawyer for Life More than 13,000 alumni across the US and in countries around the world become your network when you join us.
+ALOKE CHAKRAVARTY 97L PARTNER, SNELL & WILMER; FORMER ASSISTANT US ATTORNEY IN THE ANTI-TERRORISM AND NATIONAL SECURITY UNIT, DISTRICT OF MASSACHUSETTS, AND LEAD PROSECUTOR IN THE BOSTON MARATHON BOMBING CASE An Emory Lawyer for Life More than 13,800 alumni across the US and in countries around the world become your network when you join us.
 In addition to the Emory Law graduates practicing in Atlanta and throughout Georgia, Emory's strong alumni network connects graduates to other legal markets in major metropolitan areas around the country and the world.

-alumni network is a testament to how well Emory Law is nationally respected."
+"I chose Emory Law for "I chose Emory Law for four primary reasons: the rigor of the academics, its collaborative environment, its location in Atlanta, and its extensive national alumni network.
+The alumni network is a testament to how well Emory Law is nationally respected."
 RACHEL HORVIT 24L Learning the Law Emory's renowned scholars and programs of study are broadly recognized for their excellence and impact on legal education.
 Our academic strengths have led to recognition in a range of specialty areas - business and corporate law, contracts and commercial law, health care law, and constitutional law.
-From public health law to advocacy to technology and intellectual property, Emory offers a range of unique learning experiences.
+From public health law, to advocacy, to technology and intellectual property, Emory offers a range of unique learning experiences.
 This translates to opportunities for our students.
 In fact, students can now earn their juris doctor degrees with a health law concentration.
 Emory Law's nationally recognized health law program benefits from our proximity to Emory's Woodruff Health Sciences Center, Emory Healthcare, and the Centers for Disease Control and Prevention (CDC).
 These and other connections provide a forum for students and scholars to address global health law and policy issues; educational and training programs; and hands-on student practicum experiences.
+In addition to health law, students can choose from our other concentrations, including civil litigation and dispute resolution; criminal litigation; and law and religion.
 Our recently announced Center for Civil Rights and Social Justice enhances Emory Law's already rich focus on issues of civil rights, human rights, and social justice.
 Led by inaugural John Lewis Chair for Civil Rights and Social Justice Darren Hutchinson, the new center will serve as a hub for interdisciplinary scholarship, research, teaching evidence-based policy reform, and community outreach.
 View more about Emory's many areas of impact.

-YEAR ONE Immer Immerse Yourself in the Language of the Law Emory Law empowers you to discern your legal path right from the start of your legal education.
+YEAR ONE Immerse Yourself in the Language of the Law Emory Law empowers you to discern your legal path right from the start of your legal education.
 In your first semester, Legislation and Regulation introduces you to the central role of legislatures and administrative agencies in the practice of law today.
 The course serves as a primary building block for Constitutional Law, Administrative Law, Legislation, and a number of specialized, upper-level courses.
 In the spring, you will have the opportunity to take a first-year elective so you can explore an area of possible legal interest or get a head start on an area that already fascinates you.
 Elective courses vary each year and provide a strong foundation for more specialized legal study.
 Some of the electives previously offered include International Law, Law and Religion, Law and Economics, Evidence, and Administrative Law.